Cleveland County Oklahoma assistance.

 St Andrew Catholic Church - Provides help to qualified applicants with paying utility and cooling bills.
 Call (405) 799-3334 for information.

-Basic needs from non-profits include free clothes, school supplies, household items, and even Christmas assistance.
+Free basic needs from non-profits include free clothes, school supplies, household items, and even Christmas assistance.
 Several organizations around the Cleveland County region provide the less fortunate, especially children, with free items.
 Many of the programs are seasonal, such as Christmas gifts and toys.
 However free clothes may also be distributed as resources allow.
-Get information on Cleveland County clothing closets.
+There are also free furniture banks in Norman Oklhaoma.
+Get information on Cleveland County free school supplies and clothing closets.

-Cleveland County seasonal Christmas and holiday programs - Organizations ranging from churches to businesses and local non-profits collect gifts and food for low income families.
-For those that apply, and are qualified, free games, toys, gifts, and meals may be provided.
-Learn more.
+Cleveland County seasonal free Christmas and holiday programs - Organizations ranging from churches to businesses and local non-profits collect gifts and food for low income families.
+For those that apply, and are qualified, free games, Christmas toys, gifts, and meals may be provided.
+Learn more on free Christmas help Oklahoma City area.

 Faith based IHNM provides support to the poor and families in poverty.
 Food, meals, and in some cases, money may be offered for emergency expenses such as rent or utilities.
-The homeless and seniors can also call on In His Name Ministries for help, and click here more information.
+The homeless and seniors can also call on In His Name Ministries for help, and click here more information on In His Names Ministries.

 St Mark Catholic Church – The center offers assistance with food, rent, utilities, energy bills and other miscellaneous items.
 Assistance is provided at most once every six months, if funds are available, and if the applicant meets qualifications.
 Norman Oklahoma based.
 Phone (405) 366-8070.